-Stormwater runoff from urban areas will first be treated in off-line bio-retention basins (19.68 ha of the land to be certified containing 9.44 ha of native vegetation) before being discharged to the streams.
+Stormwater runoff from urban areas will first be treated in off-line bio-retention basins (22.53 ha of the land to be certified containing 3.63 ha of native vegetation) before being discharged to the streams.
 These basins will treat for water-borne pollutants such as nutrients and suspended solids, and will also reduce discharge rates during small but frequent rainfall events, those which have greater impact on stream erosion.

 The detention basins will include appropriate plantings arounds the banks that will provide habitat for birds, frogs and foraging/nesting resources for bats, birds and arboreal mammals, including Koala.
 This will provide a strong buffer area between the urban development interface and the proposed conservation areas.
 An indicative design of the bio-retention basins/swales is depicted in Figure 24.
-The water captured in the detention basins will only be retained for as long as required for it to be released at pre-development flow rates, once discharged (shortly after a rainfall event), the areas quickly dry out as an ephemeral water course.
+The water captured in the detention basins will only be retained for as long as required for it to be released at predevelopment flow rates, once discharged (shortly after a rainfall event), the areas quickly dry out as an ephemeral water course.
 The quantity and quality of the water flowing out of the detention basins into natural watercourses, including through proposed offset areas, will be of a higher standard than pre development rural run-off and no different to the current high and low flow events.

 While impacts on vegetation outside those shown on plans will be minimal, there will be some disturbance associated with ancillary works, such as stormwater pipes discharging to streams and sewer mains crossing under vegetated areas.
-At this point in time it is not possible to ascertain exactly where these impacts will be, however wherever practicable they will be aligned with proposed or existing disturbances such as road crossings of corridors, existing easements and cleared areas.
-Impacts outside of this are anticipated to affect less than 1-2% of the vegetated areas and will be revegetated.
+Wherever practicable they will be aligned with proposed or existing disturbances such as road crossings of corridors, existing easements and cleared areas.
+Impacts outside of this are anticipated to affect less than 1-2% of the vegetated areas and will be re-vegetated.